oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/create-structured-process-app/create-structured-process-app.md

 -	When the form is selected (click away from a control), Form and Presentation tabs appear.
 -	When a control is selected, General and Styling tabs for that control appear.

-5. Drag-and-Drop you first field from the right palette, choose an *Input text* field
+5. Drag-and-Drop your first field from the right palette, choose an *Input text* field
 ![Firstname Field](images/firstname-field.png)

 6. Change the field name to **firstName** and the label to **First Name** .
 See the automatic binding.